As a wordsmith, you already have 90% of the skills you need to start writing a blog.

 The majority of them said it took around 2,5 to 3 years of consistent effort.

-For some of them, it was a bit quicker (18 months).
+For some of them, it was quicker (18 months).
 For others, it took longer (4-5 years).
 But all-in-all these people (and thousands more around the world) show that it’s possible.
 For you as well!

 So stop procrastinating and take action now, partner.